 Federal grant audits: As a district that spends about thresholds required, the district is subject to the Single Audit Act.

 Student Activity Account: As required by state law, student activity accounts are audited annually.
+For accounts that exceed $25,000, the School Committee shall consider an audit conducted by an outside firm every three years

 The Committee may request an additional audit of the school district's accounts at its discretion